-The case is intriguing and those interested in looking deeper will see valid reasons which could imply cheating did happen but valid reasons cheating did not.
-The only real answers are known by the Ingram's.
+The case is intriguing, and those interested in looking deeper will see valid reasons, which could imply cheating did happen but valid reasons cheating did not.
+The Ingrams know the only real answers.

-Hello Magazine shows footage of the final 15th question and the alleged cough that suggests gave Charles the winning edge and following a lengthy trial at Southwark Crown Court, Charles Ingram was only ever convicted on a single count of procuring the execution of a valuable security by deception.
+Hello Magazine shows footage of the final 15th question and the alleged cough that suggests gave Charles the winning edge following a lengthy trial at Southwark Crown Court; Charles Ingram was only ever convicted on a single count of procuring the execution of a valuable security by deception.

 Did Charles Ingram have balls of steel to risk £468’000 on a question he didn’t know?
-Taking that kind of risk to win a million pounds or drop to £32K could of been a grasp at fame and wealth which would have surely led to a successful career outside the Army.
-The fact is, no charges led to a jail sentence and to this day the Ingram’s protest their innocence.
+Taking that kind of risk to win a million pounds or drop to £32K could have been a grasp at fame and wealth, which would have surely led to a successful career outside the Army.
+No charges led to a jail sentence, and to this day, the Ingrams protest their innocence.

-Indeed, these days technology has evolved and cheating by coughing would never be considered as a primary factor and most likely misdirection and the use of smart electronics would be the chosen method today.
-Sending back in time the spy technology of 2020 to Charles Ingram in 2001, we reveal how it would have been made possible and without detection.
+Indeed, technology has evolved these days, and cheating by coughing would never be considered a primary factor; most likely, misdirection and using smart electronics would be the chosen method today.
+Sending back the spy technology of 2020 to Charles Ingram in 2001, we reveal how it would have been made possible without detection.